About Tiare Films

 Cinematic videography, has more in common with formal wedding photography.
 Just as a formal wedding photographer will choreograph poses, a cinematic videographer will script activities to shoot with the bridal party and guests over the course of the day.

-In practise, a videographer may combine techniques from each style depending on the ceremony and wishes of the couple.
+In practise, a wedding filmmaker may combine techniques from each style depending on the ceremony and wishes of the couple.